melisa1026/projects/README.md

 # my-projects

-This directory contains my resume and some of my projects.
+This directory contains my some of my projects.

 1) Unity games: This folder contains games I have made. (view in folder)